wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

     </div>

     <div role="tabpanel" class="tab-pane" id="beta">
-    <p> The proposed preprocessor rules, which are in the BETA stage, are a simpler version of the current preprocessor rules in Wavefront.</p>
+    <p> The new preprocessor rules, which are in BETA, are a simpler version of the current preprocessor rules in Wavefront.</p>
       <pre>
 # rules for port 2878
 '2878':